 Resources for working from home with kids: Museums 🎭 🏛

-We cannot travel, but we can still have a virtual trip to many places, thanks for technology, digitalisation and websites that share all those places.
+We cannot travel, but we can still have a virtual trip to many places, thanks to technology, digitalisation and websites that share all those places.

 - British Museum – Free tours and activities